ikapadata/pykapa/README.md

 This worksheet allows you incentivise respondents with airtime, data bundles or sms bundles.
 You have to create this worksheet and its columns.
 Create the **incentive_type, amount, contact, network, recharge_count, flickswitch_api_key,** and **messenger** columns.

+## 1.3. **Programmatically Created Sheets**

+The following worksheets are created automatically when the program is running.
+You must not create any worksheet with the following names.

+### dashboard

+This worksheet is created automatically if the survey or messages worksheets have the **dashboard_state** column with TRUE values.
+You can then use the data in this worksheet to create dashboards using Data Studio.

+# 2. Run Python Script

+Firstly you must create an environment for the form so it will run uninterrupted and doesn't time out.
+Create a new **tmux** session.
+The following example shows a new **tmux** session called `abalobi_individual` .

+    $ tmux new -s abalobi_individual

+After creating a session for your form navigate to the folder containing the python script and run it as follows.

+    $ cd pykapa/pykapa
+    $ python3 qcMessenger.py

+You will then be prompted to enter details such as google sheet link, surveyCTO credentials, and slack channel to post error messages that the script encounters during execution.

+Thereafter, you can exit the session to have it running in the backend without interruption.
+To exit the session do the following hold the keys `control + b` thereafter click `d`.
+Once you have exited you can create another session for another form or exit the terminal.

+To attach to the created session type the following, in this case you're attaching to `abalobi_individual`.

+    $ tmux a -t abalobi_individual

+At the end of a project you will have to end the session by typing the following outside the session.

+    $ tmux kill-session -t abalobi_individual

+There are more tmux commands you will find useful at [tmux-commands](https://gist.github.com/MohamedAlaa/2961058).